Language and Page Formatting Options

 - To the entry that contains the ACI and to all entries below it, if it has child entries.
 As a direct consequence, when the server evaluates access permissions to any given entry, it verifies the ACIs for every entry between the one requested and the directory suffix, as well as the ACIs on the entry itself.For example, ACIs are set on the

-uid=user_name,ou=People,dc=example,dc=comobject, which has no ACI set, Directory Server first validates the ACI on the
+uid=user_name,ou=People,dc=example,dc=comobject, which has no ACI set, Directory Server first creates a set with the ACIs from

 rootDSEentry apply only to this entry.